 What’s it like to be on Nickeloden’s Nicky, Ricky, Dicky, & Dawn?
 It’s awesome!
-And in my most recent guest appearance, (aired 1/26/16) we got to play with real science!
+And in one of my guest appearance, we got to use some real science!
 Here’s a behind-the-scenes look at the episode, as well as a way for you to try some of the science experiments from the show at home!

 In the episode, Mae calls on Science Bob to convince the Harper quadruplets (Casey Simpson, Mace Coronel, Lizzy Greene, and Aiden Gallagher) that there is no such thing as bad luck or curses.
 This eventually leads to Ricky (Casey Simpson) performing some exciting, yet messy, science demonstrations in the Harper home to prove a point.